Texas Southern University logo

 Thurgood Marshall School of Law

-One of six public law schools in Texas, accredited by the American Bar Association (ABA) and a member of The Association of American Law Schools (AALS), ranking as one of the most diverse law schools in the nation by U.S. News & World Report.
+One of six public law schools in Texas, accredited by the American Bar Association (ABA), and recognized as one of the most diverse law schools in the nation by U.S. News & World Report.

 Leadership